Three challengers take on incumbent Larry Haskell in Spokane County Prosecutor race

 With the extremely vocal Sheriff Ozzie Knezovich retiring this year, Collins said she hopes to step into the role of helping to educate the public on the criminal justice system.
 If elected, Collins said she plans to be more open with the community and support other branches of the criminal justice system in their efforts to do the same.

-Haskell said his office is limited on what they can comment on regarding ongoing cases, but the office does engage with the public and answer press questions when they can.
+Haskell said his office is limited on what it can comment on regarding ongoing cases, but the office does engage with the public and answer press questions when it can.
 He would like a public relations position in the department, he added.

 "I know that we can do better," Haskell said.